Major Manufacturing Industries in Mexico

 Factors that contribute to this industry’s growth include:

-As Mexico’s fourth-largest manufacturing industry, the apparel/clothing, and textile manufacturing, accounts for 3.7% (1.3% in textiles and 2.4% in apparel) of Mexico’s manufacturing GDP.
+As Mexico’s fourth-largest manufacturing industry, apparel/clothing and textile manufacturing accounts for 3.7% (1.3% in textiles and 2.4% in apparel) of Mexico’s manufacturing GDP.

 Learn more about Mexico’s textile industry and their clothing manufacturing industry.

-Many consumer products are being manufactured in Mexico now as well.
+Many consumer products companies have moved their manufacturing operations to Mexico now, as well.
 As manufacturing costs continue to rise in China, manufacturers are moving their operations to Mexico for a variety of cost-efficient reasons.
 This also includes electronics manufacturing.
 Consumer product manufacturers have also seen the value in establishing shelter corporations and leveraging the IMMEX Program (formerly known as the Maquiladora Program) which allows for duty-free importation of raw materials.

 Gone is the day of only simple assembly and low-tech manufacturing in Mexico.
-Now the country is attracting large, multinational manufacturers from virtually every industry.
+Now, the country is attracting large, multinational manufacturers from virtually every industry.
 Industries in Mexico now vary across all sectors of business.
-In fact, Tijuana, Mexico now claims the largest concentration of medical device manufacturers in all of North America, and Mexico is now the fourth largest producers of automobiles in the world.
+In fact, Tijuana, Mexico in Baja California now claims the largest concentration of medical device manufacturers in all of North America, and Mexico is now the fourth largest producer of automobiles in the world.

 Regardless of your company’s size, industry or level of sophistication, NAPS can help determine if manufacturing in Mexico is a good fit for your organization through the development of a detailed financial, operational and logistical feasibility study.